 Builds upon and advances knowledge and skills to provide person- and family-centered care in the primary care setting for culturally diverse people across the lifespan.
 Wellness and health promotion of individuals and families are emphasized.
 Simulated management of neurologic, musculoskeletal, sensory, and psychological alterations and patient responses are considered.
 Maternal and newborn health topics are discussed.
 Special topics are introduced to address emerging practice needs.
-Prerequisites: NU 834, NU 836.
+Prerequisite: Admission DNP Program, NU 834 and NU 836.

-NU 840 Primary Care Practicum III (3)
+NU 840 Primary Care III Practicum (3)

 Application of knowledge and skills in caring for diverse patients across the lifespan in primary care and related settings as they experience complex acute and chronic health conditions.
 Utilizes advanced skills in diagnostic reasoning, clinical decision-making, pharmacologic and non-pharmacologic therapeutics, and interdisciplinary collaboration in the provision of person- and family-centered care.
 Special emphasis is placed on patient- and family-centered care of healthy pregnant and post-partum women, newborns, and patients with complex health conditions.
 Primary, secondary, and tertiary levels of prevention are integrated.
-Prerequisites: NU 834, NU 836; Co-requisite: NU 838.
+Prerequisite: Admission to DNP Program, NU 834 and NU 836, and concurrent with NU 838.

-NU 850 Advanced Practice Psychiatric Mental Health Nursing I (3)
+NU 850 Advanced Practice Psychiatric Nursing I (3)

-Theoretical Approaches are explored in addressing short-term and diagnostically less complex psychiatric illness.
-Evidenced-based psychotherapeutic approaches are explored for the treatment of individuals, families and groups.
-These approaches provide the foundation for clinical management of psychiatric mental health problems that are often time limited as well as those that commonly occur across the lifespan.
+Theoretical approaches are explored in addressing short-term and less complex illnesses.
+Evidence-based psychotherapeutic approaches are explored for the treatment of individuals, families, and groups and provide the foundation for clinical management of psychiatric mental health problems that are often time-limited as well as those that commonly occur across the life span.
 Health promotion and prevention measures are included in therapeutic interventions.
-Prerequisites: NU 826 and NU 828; Corequisite NU 852.
+Prerequisite: Admission to PMHNP certificate, or DNP-PMHNP program, and NU 826 and NU 828.